Topics Regular meeting with the German Association of the Research-based Pharmaceutical Industry (vfa)" was held

-The European and American Subcommittees of the International Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ) hold annual meetings with the European Federation of Pharmaceutical Industries and Associations (EFPIA), the Association of the British Pharmaceutical Industry (ABPI), the French Pharmaceutical Manufacturers Association (Leem), and the German Association of Research-based Pharmaceutical Industries (vfa) as part of their activities to resolve international issues in cooperation with European and American governments and pharmaceutical organizations.
+The JPMA International Affairs Committee's European & American Subcommittee holds annual meetings with the European Federation of Pharmaceutical Industries and Associations (EFPIA), the Association of the British Pharmaceutical Industry (ABPI), the French Association of the Pharmaceutical Industry (Leem), and the German R&D-based Pharmaceutical Industry Association (vfa) as part of its activities to resolve international issues in cooperation with European and American governments and pharmaceutical organizations.
 The meeting is held every year.
 The regular meeting with vfa was held on November 24, 2022, in a hybrid face-to-face and online format, with approximately 30 participants from both sides engaged in a lively exchange of ideas.
 A summary of the meeting is provided below.

 Introduction